Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/hosting-your-page-on-github-pages/_index.md

 **Note:** Sometimes it can take a few minutes for the website to go live.
 If it's not working then wait a few minutes and check again.

+**Note** If you are working on a computer/PC, we have compiled a video detailing how to do the steps outlined above.
+See the video demonstration [here](https://www.youtube.com/watch?v=auWR5JOiZt4) .

 ### 7. Submit your work

 Once your website is up and running you can submit this project.